BOOKME.COM

 Key Findings

 Even feature-rich platforms struggled with balance.
-Simplicity consistently improved usability, while overloaded interfaces increased friction.
+I found that overloaded interfaces often increased friction rather than utility.
+Common pain points included:

-• weak feedback when users changed search parameters
+• Weak feedback loops when search parameters changed.

-This stage helped define the design conventions users already expect, and where innovation could reduce friction instead of adding novelty.
+This stage helped me define the design conventions users already expect, allowing me to innovate without adding unnecessary novelty.

 Observational Note-Taking